What is SEO, in a paragraph (or two)?

-One thing we often see solicitors do is create a very general services page which details how they help people with family law, divorce, IP, conveyancing, debt recovery, drink driving, etc – all in one place.
-This is great as we need to tell people what we do, but most users (and therefore search engines) want a bit more from detail than that.
-One page dedicated to the type of soliciting they want and discussing it in depth will likely satisfy their needs more than a page which mentions it in just a bullet point along with fifteen other services you provide.
+One thing we often see solicitors do is create a very general services page which details how they help people with family law, divorce, IP, conveyancing, debt recovery, drink driving, etc. This is great as we need to tell people what we do, but most users (and therefore search engines) want a bit more from detail than that – one page dedicated to the type of soliciting they want will likely satisfy their needs more than a page which mentions it in a bullet point, along with fifteen other services you provide.

 This may not always be your homepage, as that is often broad since it covers everything you do and you cannot focus on one intent in particular.
 By one page dedicated to a certain location and task, you can draw traffic looking for exactly what you provide and therefore minimise bounce rate.

 - – A service page titled “Immigration solicitors in Manchester”

 - – A service page titled “Corporate tax solicitors based in Cambridge”

 - – A service page titled “Personal injury specialist solicitors in Milton Keynes”

 Intent pages, in the case of solicitors, will be… well, bigger.
 You know better than anyone that the service you offer isn’t as simple as just buying a pair of shoes online.
 It doesn’t begin with them hitting ‘confirm purchase’ and it doesn’t end with you packaging something into a box and sending it away.